ONSdigital/eq-translations/README.md

 Should be prefixed with the name of the schema to translate followed by `_translate_` followed by the [country code](https://en.wikipedia.org/wiki/ISO_3166-1) of the translations in a po format e.g.

 ```
-census_household_translate_cy.po
+<schema_name>_translate_cy.po
 ```

 ## Managing translations

 When `gettext` is installed there are a number of command line utilities that can help with managing translations.

 To merge the translations from an already translated schema into another one, you can use `msgmerge`.
-For example `msgmerge census_household-cy.po census_individual.pot -o census_individual-cy.po` will merge matching Welsh translations from the Census household questionnaire into the Census individual questionnaire.
+For example `msgmerge <translated_schema>-cy.po <target_schema>.pot -o <target_schema>-cy.po` will merge matching Welsh translations from the translated schema into the not yet translated target schema.

 To add the content of translation files together, you can use `msgcat`.
-For example `msgcat census_individual-wls.pot census_individual-gb.pot -o census_individual.pot` will add unique messages from each input template file to create an output Census individual template for both versions.
+For example `msgcat <schema_name>.pot <schema_name>-gb.pot -o <schema_name>.pot` will add unique messages from each input template file to create an output template for both schema versions.